glouppe/info8010-deep-learning/lecture3.md

 ???

-R: Beyond classification?
-R: e.g., UNet for segmentation
+R: Beyond classification -> e.g., UNet for segmentation

 R: highlight and emphasize this idea that is applied over and over:
 - detection of patterns at specific locations (convolution)